 - Top with Cardamom powder (optional), slivered almonds and serve.

-- You can make it in advance and chill in the refrigerator.
+- You can make Thandai in advance and chill in the refrigerator.
 But ensure to blend for few seconds before serving as the powder settles down and also to make it frothy.

-- Instead of sugar, you can sweeten it with honey or jaggery powder or even dates.
+- You can sweeten it with honey or jaggery powder or even dates or sugar.